Omron Platinum Review

 Conclusion

 This top-quality blood pressure monitor comes at a price.
-You can certainly find less expensive options, but for one or two home users that value accuracy and ease of use, it's the best blood pressure monitor we tested.
+You can certainly find less expensive options, but for one or two home users that value accuracy and ease of use, it's the highest-scoring blood pressure monitor we tested.